hallvard/plantuml/releng/net.sourceforge.plantuml.composite/README.md

 ### Build artifacts and repository

-- build with `mvn clean install` on project `net.sourceforge.plantuml.composite` and test or just run the launch configuration *Build all with Maven* (that builds and runs all non-UI unit tests)
+- build with `mvn clean install` on project `net.sourceforge.plantuml.composite` or just run the launch configuration *Build all with Maven* (that builds and runs all non-UI unit tests)
+- test the release candidate
 - check the PlantUML lib update site / repository in target/gh-pages/plantuml.lib/<version>
   and the PlantUML Eclipse update site / repository in target/gh-pages/plantuml.eclipse/<version>, ensure that you have only the latest plug-in / feature versions there and only one version per plug-in / feature